vivek4879/cis6930fa24-project3/README.md

 2. All incident dates and times are in a recognizable format for parsing.
 3. Only NormanPD-style PDFs are supported.
 4. Data visualization is limited to the incident fields present in the database.
+5. Only one pdf uploaded at a time.

 ---
 ### External Resources Used